|Section I: Andragogy||Section II: Procedures and Standards for the Modules|

 The professor should ensure the student invests approximately 150 hours in post-intensive work for a 6 credit module including the written project report.
 The writing portion of a project should average 2.5 hours per double-spaced page.

 Return the Teacher's Packet — Make copies of any documents you need and then return the originals with all the forms in the teacher's packet to the DMin office.
-This should include the evaluation forms.

 Lead faculty for a module or course have the responsibility of setting due dates for all assignments.
 As the deadline date approaches, they should contact those who have not completed and turned in assignments, urging them to complete their work.
 When work is submitted, it should be graded without delay.